Optimizing Electronic Structure Simulations on a Trapped-ion Quantum Computer using Problem Decomposition: Methods

-\section{The Bootstrap Method}
+\subsection{The Bootstrap Method}

 The total energies and their statistical errors are calculated using an empirical bootstrapping method.
 We follow the procedure described in a previous work~\cite{Nam:2019}.
 We start from the state preparation and measurement (SPAM)-corrected histograms for each Pauli operator (XX, YY, ZZ, XZ, and ZX), and construct a distribution of total energies.

 The mean and the standard deviation ($\sigma$) are computed from the distribution of energies.
 The procedure of the bootstrapping method is as follows.

-\begin{enumerate} \item Draw a random bootstrap sample of the same size as the original dataset with replacement of the data. \item Construct a new histogram based on step 1. \item Compute the expectation value of the Pauli terms using the new histogram. \item Repeat steps 1--3 for each Pauli term and obtain all expectation values needed to construct reduced density matrices. \item Construct one- and two-particle reduced density matrices. \item Calculate the total energy. \item Repeat steps 1--6 500 times and obtain a distribution of total energies. \item Calculate the mean and the standard deviation from the distribution of energies constructed in step~7. \end{enumerate}
+\begin{enumerate} \item Draw a random bootstrap sample of the same size as the original dataset with replacement of the data. \item Construct a new histogram based on step 1. \item Compute the expectation value of the Pauli terms using the new histogram. \item Repeat steps 1--3 for each Pauli term and obtain all expectation values needed to construct RDMs. \item Construct 1- and 2-RDMs. \item Calculate the total energy. \item Repeat steps 1--6 10,000 times and obtain a distribution of total energies. \item Calculate the mean and the standard deviation from the distribution of energies constructed in step~7. \end{enumerate}

 We follow this procedure to construct a histogram of possible measurements consistent with the empirical data.
 The calculated value of $\sigma$ is represented using error bars.
-The mean of this distribution is the measured energy, and the 1$\sigma$ error estimate is the its standard deviation.
-The difference from the previous work~\cite{Nam:2019} is the construction of the reduced density matrices (step 5), which is required for DMET energy calculation.
-Note that when we perform density matrix purification, we purify the two-particle reduced density matrix between steps 5 and 6.
+The mean of this distribution is the measured energy, and the 1$\sigma$ error estimate is its standard deviation.
+The difference from the previous work~\cite{Nam:2019} is the construction of the RDMs (step 5), which is required for DMET energy calculation.
+Note that when we perform density matrix purification, we purify the 2-RDM between steps 5 and 6.